 - ¼ cup chopped fresh cilantro

-- 2 tbsp lime juice (from about 1 lime)
+- 2 tablespoon lime juice (from about 1 lime)

 - optional: for extra protein, stir one can of well-rinsed black beans (or 1-½ cups cooked black beans) into the rice after cooking.